 Sexism e.g. Boys and real men don't cook.
-Your examples: 1.
-Stereotyping e.g. Girls who make strong decisions act like men.
-Your examples: 1.

-2. Say how you can discourage the behaviour in the examples you have given.
+Your examples: 1 Stereotyping e.g. Girls who make strong decisions act like men.
+Your examples: 1 2.
+Say how you can discourage the e behaviour in the examples you have given.

-- 3. THINK about how you can demonstrate non-sexism and not perpetuate gender stereotyping in your homes, in your schools and in your communities. - a.
-Your home b.
+3. NK about how you can demonstrate non-sexism and not perpetuate gender stereotyping in your nes, in your schools and in your communities.

+a.
+Your home

+b.
 Your school

+a.
+Your community

-4. Then PAIR with your partner and discuss your ideas.
+The en PAIR with your partner and discuss your ideas.

-5. Then SHARE your ideas with a group.
+- The en SHARE your ideas with a group.